FerhatYesilkaya/Queue-Updater/readme.md

 ## Miscellaneous

-This is a temporary solution until an official version is made available.
+This is a temporary solution until an official version is available.
 I reserve the right to discontinue or permanently delete this project from GitHub.
 Furthermore, I am not responsible for any misuse of this Google extension.